 This section describes the strategy and procedures to be used to collect site information and chemical, biological, and physical data for Anne Arundel County.
-More details are presented in Appendix A. A single benthic macroinvertebrate sample will be collected during the spring index period from each of the approximately 240 stream locations in this project during five years.
-An index period is a restricted timeframe within which sampling can occur to limit seasonal variability in benthic macroinvertebrate community composition.
-Anne Arundel County will use the early spring index period from March 1 - April 30, which corresponds to the period used by the MBSS.
+More details are presented in Appendices A and B. Water samples, habitat data, crayfish data, mussel data, herpetofauna data, and benthic macroinvertebrate samples will be collected from each of the approximately 384 stream locations in this project over the course of five years (Table 1 and Table 2).
+Fish will be assessed at 192 of those sites during the five year round.
+The County will use the MBSS spring index period, March 1 - April 30, for benthic macroinvertebrate sampling and the summer index period, June 1 - September 30, for fish sampling.
+These index periods are designed to limit seasonal variability in biological community composition during sampling.

-GPS coordinates will be followed to and recorded at each site, physical habitat and geomorphological assessments will be performed at all sites, as well in situ measurements of pH, dissolved oxygen, temperature, specific conductance, and turbidity.
-The biological and physical data are considered critical; the geomorphological and field chemistry data are considered noncritical.
+GPS coordinates will be followed to and recorded at each site, physical habitat and geomorphological assessments will be performed at all sites, as well the collection of water samples, and in situ measurements of pH, dissolved oxygen, temperature, specific conductance, and turbidity.

 Three types of sites will be monitored in this program to address Anne Arundel County's goals: probability, QC, and reference.
-Table 6 presents several design elements relative to sampling and site assessment.
+Table 9 presents several design elements relative to sampling and site assessment.